Plusnet broadband review

 Customer service superheroes

-- a free customer service line from a Plusnet landline, and a 0800 number if the problem is the landline, which is charged at a standard rate even from a mobile - and therefore comes under most people's inclusive minutes;
+- A dedicated customer service line free to call from Plusnet landlines as well as an 0800 number in case the landline is the problem.
+This is charged at a standard rate, even from mobile phones, and can be deducted from customers' inclusive minutes.

-Plusnet's standard deals are now advertised as up to 17Mb.
-According to figures released by Ofcom in April 2017, the ISP's actual averages are:
+Plusnet's standard broadband is advertised as up to 17Mb, but according to figures released by Ofcom in April 2017 the average speeds are actually:

 |24-hour average||Peak (8-10pm weekdays)|